 Insulating and Sealing Ducts: When ducts are insulated or sealed they shall meet the requirements detailed in this policy.

-Variance #17: DOE granted a variance from SWS Section 5.3003.3 Evaluating Airflow allowing: WA Standard which requires a client interview, confirmation of flow at each register, measurement of heat rise, pressure pan, and room pressures.
-Unless duct systems are missing or destroyed and require repair or replace, WA will air seal but not resize ducts.

 Surveying, Inspecting, and Testing Ducts: The Local Agency shall conduct diagnostic testing and visually inspect all accessible ducting in the heat distribution system including the plenum, trunk and branch lines.
 Refer to Policy 5.2.3, Diagnostic Testing.

 Pressure pan testing required: Pressure pan testing of duct systems is required.